Circuit decompositions and scheduling for neutral atom devices with limited local addressability: Introduction

 Recent years have shown drastic improvements in the development of quantum computing hardware technologies, including superconducting qubits, neutral atoms, and trapped ions.
 Neutral atom quantum computers have demonstrated immense promise due to their exceptionally long coherence times, scalability, native multi-qubit gates, higher connectivity resulting from longer-range interactions, and the ability to produce identical and well-characterized qubits \cite{jaksch_fast_2000,morgado_quantum_2021}.

 Despite these advancements, quantum computing remains in an era defined by large amounts of noise, high gate error rates, and the possibility of qubit states decohering prior to completion of the circuit.
-Given these constraints, hardware-aware optimizations at the compiler level--that successfully exploit the hardware platform's advantages while employing techniques to overcome its limitations--are absolutely essential.
-At the same time, since neutral atoms are a newer and rapidly evolving hardware platform, we need compiler approaches that can be easily applied to a wide variety of hardware models as the technology grows.
+Given these constraints, hardware-aware optimizations at the compiler level---that successfully exploit the hardware platform's advantages while employing techniques to overcome its limitations---are essential.

-While considerable prior work exists on quantum compilation \cite{anis_qiskit_2021,cirq_developers_2022_7465577,sivarajah_tket_2020,cowtan_qubit_2019,murali_noise-adaptive_2019,xu_quartz_2022,molavi_qubit_2022}, the majority of such work has either been hardware-agnostic or tailored to the constraints of superconducting qubits, with limited work focusing on compiler approaches for neutral atoms.
-Baker et al.~\cite{baker_exploiting_2021}, Patel et. al.~\cite{patel_geyser_2022}, and Li et. al.~\cite{li_timing-aware_2023} took the first steps towards developing compilers specific to neutral atom hardware, accounting for properties such as long-distance interactions, atom loss, and native multi-qubit gates.
+While considerable prior work exists on quantum compilation \cite{anis_qiskit_2021,cirq_developers_2022_7465577,sivarajah_tket_2020,cowtan_qubit_2019,murali_noise-adaptive_2019,li_tackling_2019}, the majority of such work has either been hardware-agnostic or tailored to the constraints of superconducting qubits, with limited work focusing on compiler approaches for neutral atoms.
+Baker et al.~\cite{baker_exploiting_2021}, Brandhofer et al.~\cite{brandhofer_optimal_2021}, Patel et al.~\cite{patel_geyser_2022}, Tan et al.~\cite{tan_qubit_2022}, and Li et al.~\cite{li_timing-aware_2023} took the first steps towards developing compilers specific to neutral atoms, accounting for atom loss, long-distance interactions, atom movement (shuttling), and native multi-qubit gates.

-However, \cite{baker_exploiting_2021,patel_geyser_2022,li_timing-aware_2023} assume a native gate set in which all single-qubit gates can be executed via locally-addressing beams.
-This assumption is inconsistent with current neutral atom hardware, where execution of certain single-qubit gates is only supported natively via globally-addressing beams that rotate all qubits homogeneously.
+However, these prior compiler works assume a native gate set in which all single-qubit gates can be executed via locally-addressing beams.
+This assumption is inconsistent with most current neutral atom architectures, in which the execution of some single-qubit gates is only supported natively via globally-addressing beams that rotate all qubits homogeneously \cite{graham_multi-qubit_2022}.
 Though global addressing presents fewer engineering challenges and lower costs on a hardware level, it creates a more difficult compiler problem: if a global gate is used to execute an operation that acts only on a small subset of qubits in the original circuit, the compiler must ensure that any operation on off-target qubits is ``undone''.
-This consideration can lead to expensive decompositions and contributes significantly to circuit runtimes.
+This leads to increased circuit depths and gate counts which, without effective compiler optimizations, can significantly decrease fidelities and cause circuit runtimes to potentially exceed device coherence times.